 Foreword

-Welcome to the proceedings of the 2025 2nd Beyond Technology Summit on Informatics International Conference (BTS-I2C).
+Welcome to the 2025 2nd Beyond Technology Summit on Informatics International Conference (BTS-I2C).
 As we convene for this pivotal gathering, we stand at a critical juncture where the field of informatics—the interdisciplinary science of information processing, communication, and system design—transcends its technical foundations to become the central model of the future.
 This summit, underpinned by its purposeful title “Beyond Technology,” is founded on the conviction that the most profound questions raised by our digital age are not merely computational, but humanistic, ethical, and philosophical.
 The relentless evolution of data analytics, cyber-physical systems, artificial intelligence, and ubiquitous computing has bestowed upon us capabilities of staggering power.
 Yet, this summit asserts that actual progress is measured not by the sophistication of our algorithms alone, but by the wisdom with which we embed them into the fabric of society.
 A shared mission unites the curated research, dialogues, and collaborations presented here: to explore the expansive terrain beyond the code and the circuit.
 We aim to rigorously investigate how informatics principles can forge more equitable economies, foster resilient communities, deepen human understanding, and steward our planetary environment.
 In an era often dominated by discussions of technical specification and performance metrics, BTS-I2C serves as an essential forum to recenter the discourse on purpose, impact, and responsibility, challenging every participant to consider the enduring legacy of their work in the human story.

 Sincerely,